josharnow/PanDerm/README.md

 # PanDerm

-A General-Purpose Multimodal Foundation Model for Dermatology [[`Arxiv Paper`](https://arxiv.org/pdf/2410.15038)] [[`Cite`](#citation)]
+## A Multimodal Vision Foundation Model for Clinical Dermatology
+[[`Arxiv Paper`](https://arxiv.org/pdf/2410.15038)]
+[[`Cite`](#citation)]

 Warning: this repo is under construction.

 **Abstract:** Diagnosing and treating skin diseases require advanced visual skills across domains and the ability to synthesize information from multiple imaging modalities.
 While current deep learning models excel at specific tasks like skin cancer diagnosis from dermoscopic images, they struggle to meet the complex,